Xihuacan

-The excavated site is likely a ceremonial center which was used by various cultures including the Tomiles, the Cuitatecos and the Tepoztecas during its history.
+The excavated site is likely a ceremonial center which was used by various cultures over the course of its history, including the Tolimecs, the Cuitlatecs and the Tepuztecs.
 There are surrounding settlements, so the site could extend as much as 10 km2, from the Huamilule Hill to the community of Cabritero and the Chiquito River.
 According to the finds, the site had been occupied for more than 3,000 years and had contact with a number of other Mesoamerican cultures.
 Find of ceramics and other objects at this site and other nearby sites indicate that the cultures had economic and cultural contact with Teotihuacan.
 The site contains one idol which measures 1.5 meters tall and appears to be from the Olmec period.

 Explored areas include Mound A, Mound B and the Cerro de los Brujos.
 Mound A was the ball court.
 This court measures 160 m long and 29 m wide.
 There is yet another section to be excavated, which may make it the largest Mesoamerican ball court.
 Excavation of the court found various deposits of human sacrifice and ceramics in the shape of jaguars.
 It also included a glyph, which is believed to relate to the original name of the city.
 Mound B measures 1 ha and is 15 m high.
 It was topped with five temples surrounding a sunken patio.
 The Cerro de los Brujos has various petroglyphs, a circular stone with appears to have been used for sacrifices and four pyramidal bases.
 One unique aspect to the site is that its pyramids are constructed with river stone and adobe, not common in Mexican archeology.